The Synthetic Hilbert Additive Group Scheme: Derived Algebraic Geometry and HKR

 which will imply an equivalence

 of cosimplicial commutative algebras in filtered $\bZ$-modules.
-We will see that in Section \ref{sec: affineness of deloopings of hilbert} that the filtered Hilbert additive group will be of this form and thus the degree filtration on integer-valued polynomials will be of this form. \end{example}
+We will see in Section \ref{sec: affineness of deloopings of hilbert} that the filtered Hilbert additive group will be of this form and thus also the degree filtration on integer-valued polynomials. \end{example}

-\begin{rmk} As mentioned in the introduction, from a more conceptual point of view, one could argue that this paper is part of a larger question of trying to understand exactly what the proper definition of an affine stack in the setting of spectral algebraic geometry should be. \end{rmk}
+\begin{rmk} As mentioned in the introduction, from a more conceptual point of view, one could argue that this paper is part of a larger study of trying to understand exactly what the proper definition of an affine stack in the setting of spectral algebraic geometry should be. \end{rmk}